Sajid Javid to be UK home secretary after Windrush scandal resignation

 May appointed Sajid Javid, a second-generation migrant whose parents came to Britain from Pakistan, as Home Secretary on Monday morning, plugging a hole left when predecessor Amber Rudd fell victim to a growing controversy over the treatment of the so-called Windrush generation of immigrants.

-Javid is the first member of an ethnic minority to hold the position, one of the most senior in the British government.
-He had spoken out forcefully on plight of people from former British colonies who arrived legally in Britain in the 1950s and 60s, but who had struggled to prove their status amid a wider crackdown on illegal immigration.
+Javid, 48, is the first member of an ethnic minority to hold the position, one of the most senior in the British government.
+He had spoken out forcefully on the plight of people from former British colonies who arrived legally in Britain in the 1950s and 60s, but who had struggled to prove their status amid a wider crackdown on illegal immigration.
 They became known as the Windrush generation after the name of the ship that brought an early group of Caribbean migrants to Britain in 1948.

 It is a significant promotion for Javid, who was previously the Secretary of State for Communities, Local Government and Housing.
 He voted Remain in the 2016 referendum on British membership of the European Union, and his appointment -- announced by Prime Minister Theresa May in a tweet Monday morning -- maintains the delicate and often uneasy balance between "remainers" and "Brexiters" in the government.